paulgear/ntpmon/debian/ntpmon-man.rst

   --interval INTERVAL   How often to report statistics (default: the value of
                         the COLLECTD_INTERVAL environment variable, or 60
                         seconds if COLLECTD_INTERVAL is not set)

+  --listen-address LISTEN_ADDRESS
+                        IPv4/IPv6 address on which to listen when acting as a prometheus exporter (default: 127.0.0.1)

   --port PORT           TCP port on which to listen when acting as a prometheus
                         exporter (default: 9648)